 Abandonment in a Nursing Home Facility

-To schedule a free and confidential appointment with a top Dallas nursing home attorney, contact our office at (214) 231-0544 or submit your information using the request form below.
+To schedule a free and confidential appointment with a top Dallas nursing home abuse lawyer, contact our office at (214) 231-0544 or submit your information using the request form below.

 But don’t delay.
 If you are reading this page, you more than likely have serious reservations about the level of care your loved one is receiving.
 Above all, if you believe your family member’s life to be in danger, you should speak with the proper authorities immediately.
 Contact the care home’s management, your local Adult Protective Services (APS) or any other department that could help remedy the situation before it becomes too late.
 Calling 911 is certainly not out of the question.